thilinicooray/context-aware-reasoning-for-sr/README.md

 ## Implementation Details

 This repository contains implementations for all methods we have used in our paper.
-We explain below what each file responsible for
+We explain below what each file is responsible for

 * main_ggnn_baseline.py - our implementation of https://arxiv.org/abs/1708.04320
 * main_revggverb_caqrole_eval.py - reasoning enhanced VGG based verb model joint with CAQ role model for entire situation prediction.